 We work collaboratively with you to create a design that fits your landscape, your budget, and your growing edge.

 We offer continued support through our blog for up to 1 year after installation, a free on-site visit 2-4 months after installation, and a free consultation the following spring regarding additional installation.

 We offer 20% off consultations for your same-street neighbors, to help you grow your local permaculture community.

 We do everything in our power to plant strong, healthy plants.
 However, plants are living beings, occasionally susceptible to disease, and we cannot guarantee their long-term health.
 If your plants should happen to sicken or die within the first 3 months, even though watered according to our guidelines, we offer options for a refund.

 We accept payment through Common Good, a local alternate currency, so that together we can build community resources.

-We have been a worker-owned cooperative since 2012.
+We have been a worker-owned cooperative since 2013.
 All employees are on a ownership track once they work for us for one full season.
-We are no longer hiring for the 2018 season, but we are still offering educational internships.
-If you are interested, be in touch.
+We are no longer hiring for the 2019 season, but we are still offering educational internships.
+If you are interested, please be in touch.

 Lead Designer & Project Manager